kasikS/tinyML-person_detection/README.md

 - cleanup, comment

 ### Next steps:
-- create a script to convert a model to flatbuffer
+- create a script to convert a model to C array

+  on linux the following command can be used `xxd -i detect_person_tflite.tflite > array.c`
+- work on making the model smaller
 - create code for microcontroller